 6. Google Tag Manager Is Disorganized

 GTM is useful, but it needs careful structure.
 Multiple versions, overlapping triggers, or unclear naming often create chaos.
-You can spot this by reviewing the tag list in your container.
-If it’s filled with unused or unclear tags, or if no one remembers what a tag does, that’s a red flag.
+Reviewing the tag list in your container will help you identify this.
+If it's full with useless or confusing tags, or if no one knows what a tag accomplishes, it's a warning sign.
 A structured GTM audit can bring order and prevent silent issues.

 7. Your Reports Load Slowly or Show Sampled Data